syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires while files has been opened successfully
+Fires when files are successfully opened.

 <table class="params">
 <thead>